 I was born the love child of the Wizard of Oz and the Wicked Witch of the West around 1870.
 Don’t know my exact birth date.
+Do know I have my mother’s complexion.
 I spent my youth either in Oz, my mother’s castle, or visiting cousins in Nebraska and Kansas.
 At a young age the flying monkeys taught me how to hustle at pool, poker, and other games.
-Around the age of 14, I left to find my place in these worlds.
+Tired of all the drama that comes with growing up in multiple celebrity households, around the age of 14, I left to find my place in these worlds.

 Eleven years later, on a Mississippi steam boat, a game of cards turned ugly.
 While swimming to shore I got shot in the keister.
 While pulling the lead out I had an epiphany.
 I was going to be a grifter that left each community I visited a better place.
 To do that I thought I would need a formal education.